This section reports on aspects of the Federal Circuit Court's corporate governance arrangements.

 - access to salary sacrificing arrangements

 - computers, including home-based computer access

 - leave flexibilities

-- workplace responsibility allowances (for example, fire warden, community language), and
+- workplace responsibility allowances (for example, first aid, fire warden, community language), and

 - airline club memberships.

 During 2015–16, the Court neither entered into any performance pay arrangements nor paid performance pay to any employee.

 There have been a number of training initiatives run throughout the year.
 These include:

 Child Dispute Services (CDS) continued to run a monthly seminar series for family consultants, judges and family lawyers.
 The program was enhanced over 2015–16 by including topics specifically identified by family consultants; ensuring a better balance of presenters in terms of academics and practitioners; and including a greater emphasis on internal knowledge.
 Topics covered included drug screening procedures, surrogacy and assisted reproductive technology, online parenting skills programs, family violence, childhood trauma, and post-separation interventions for high-conflict families.

 Clinical induction program